I have played guitar since I was 16 years old.

 The cost is pretty nominal – $10 or so for a domain name, and a few bucks a month for hosting.
 Having a self-hosted WordPress blog will mean that you are in total control of your site, which is not the case with hosted platforms.

 Speaking of hosting, I have tried all of the major hosting providers (such as BlueHost, GoDaddy and HostGator), and recommend WestHost over them all.
 Great reliability and support at an extremely reasonable price – look no further.
-If you’d like to learn more about my experiences with Westhost then click here.
+To get a 30% discount on Westhost, click here and use the coupon code LEAVING30 on checkout.

 The technical process of creating your first blog is probably a whole lot easier than you realize.
 I created a ten minute video to show you just how easy it is: